Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • Airborne.

 In the absence of favorable conditions for actinomycetes, they remain dormant for some time (saprophytic existence).
-With a pathogenic effect, they actively multiply, cause local inflammation, hematogenous or lymphogenous spread of the infection occurs throughout the body.
+Under pathogenic influence, they actively multiply, cause local inflammation, and hematogenous or lymphogenous spread of infection occurs throughout the body.

-In men, actinomycosis is diagnosed twice as often as in women, the risk group includes men and women aged 21 to 40 years.
-The effectiveness and results of treatment depend on the immune system, the incidence of diseases increases in the cold season.
+Actinomycosis is diagnosed in men twice as often as in women; the risk group includes men and women aged 21 to 40 years.
+The effectiveness and results of treatment depend on immune system, the incidence of diseases increases in the cold season.

 Actinomycosis in children

 According to statistics, actinomycosis in children affects the lungs in 15% of cases, the intestines in 20%, and the face and neck in 50%.
-The affected area becomes cyanotic, dense to the touch.
-Fistulas with light yellow pus appear in the lesions.
+The affected area becomes bluish and hard to the touch.
+In the affected areas, fistulas with light yellow pus appear.
 In most cases, this is maxillofacial or bone actinomycosis.
 It is divided into cutaneous, subcutaneous and musculocutaneous, primary and secondary.
-The provoking factor in the primary - sick teeth, in the secondary - soft tissue damage.
+The provoking factor in the primary case is diseased teeth, in the secondary case it is damage to soft tissues.
 A typical clinical picture of actinomycosis in children is actinomycotic granuloma.

-As for the bone tissue, in children it is resistant to the necrotic process.
-However, with the active course of the disease, a large amount of pus accumulates, which leads to resorption of bones, the formation of cavities and fistulas in them.
+As for bone tissue, in children it is resistant to the necrotic process.
+However, during the active course of the disease, large amounts of pus accumulate, which leads to the resorption of bones, the formation of cavities and fistulas in them.
 Bone actinomycosis has two forms.
-For the first, pronounced plastic changes are characteristic, for the second, necrotic processes in the bone tissue that are invisible at first glance (bone abscess).
+The first is characterized by pronounced plastic changes, the second is characterized by necrotic processes in bone tissue that are invisible at first glance (bone abscess).
 At the initial stage, the disease has no characteristic signs, so it is very difficult to identify it.

-To reduce the risk of the disease, you need, first of all, to monitor the condition of the child's teeth.
-With timely diagnosis and treatment, skin and bones are restored.
+To reduce the risk of disease, you must first monitor the condition of your child’s teeth.
+With timely diagnosis and treatment, the skin and bones are restored.
 It takes a long time to heal a child. complex therapy with breaks for 1-2 months.

 Diagnosis of actinomycosis

 Only a doctor can diagnose the disease.
-Injuries, chronic infections, and surgeries are important.
-At the initial stage, actinomycosis is difficult to identify, therefore, the diagnosis can be confirmed only with a characteristic skin lesion.
-For this, laboratory and instrumental studies are assigned:
+Injuries, chronic infections, and surgical operations are important.
+At the initial stage, actinomycosis is difficult to detect, so the diagnosis can only be confirmed with characteristic lesion skin.
+For this purpose, laboratory and instrumental studies are prescribed:

-• The culture of actinomycetes is distinguished in the purulent contents of the fistulas.
+• A culture of actinomycetes is isolated in the purulent contents of fistulas.

-• Crops for Saburo's Wednesday are being studied.
+• Crops on Sabouraud's medium are being studied.

-• Microscopic analysis of the grown colonies is carried out.
+• A microscopic analysis of the grown colonies is carried out.

 The preliminary result can be obtained in 3 days, the final result in 12 days.

-In addition, isolation of the actinomycete culture may be required.
-Macroscopically detect granulomas, purulent transformations and tissue decay.
-Microscopically, cell decay and necrosis, fibrosis and fibrous structures around the lesions are detected.
+In addition, it may be necessary to isolate a culture of actinomycetes.
+Macroscopically, granulomas, purulent transformations and tissue breakdown are detected.
+Microscopically, cell breakdown and necrosis, fibrosis and fibrous structures around the lesions are revealed.

-There are 2 stages of actinomycosis - initial (destructive) and secondary (destructive-productive).
-In the first case, there is the formation of granulation tissue, a tendency to suppuration and cell disintegration, in the second - the attachment of plasma, lymphoid, xanthoma, epithelioid cells, collagen fibers, drusen.
+There are 2 stages of actinomycosis – initial (destructive) and secondary (destructive-productive).
+In the first case, the formation of granulation tissue, a tendency to suppuration and cell disintegration is observed, in the second - the addition of plasmatic, lymphoid, xanthoma, epithelioid cells, collagen fibers, and drusen.

 When making a diagnosis, the doctor may prescribe:

-• RIF (reaction of immunofluorescence to determine the species of actinomycetes).
+• RIF (immunofluorescence reaction to determine the species of actinomycetes).

-• X-ray (with suspicion of damage to internal organs).
+• X-ray (if damage to internal organs is suspected).

-• Ultrasound (with an abdominal form of the disease).
+• Ultrasound (for the abdominal form of the disease).

-• Clinical blood test, urinalysis, biochemical blood test (auxiliary methods).
+• Clinical blood test, urine test, biochemical analysis blood (auxiliary methods).

 Treatment of actinomycosis

-Treatment of actinomycosis is a set of measures aimed at relieving symptoms and eliminating the causes.
-The maximum effect is provided by a combination of antibiotics and immune drugs.
-The treatment regimen depends on the form and degree of the disease.
+Treatment of actinomycosis is a set of measures aimed at relieving symptoms and eliminating causes.
+The maximum effect is ensured by a combination of antibiotics and immune drugs.
+The treatment regimen depends on the form and extent of the disease.

-• In the cervico-facial (maxillofacial) form - phenoxymethylpenicillin (2 g per day for 6 weeks), tetracycline (0.75 g 4 times a day for 4 weeks or 3 g per day for the first 10 days, then 0.5 g 4 times a day for another 3 weeks), erythromycin (0.3 g 4 times a day for 6 weeks).
+• For the cervicofacial (maxillofacial) form - phenoxymethylpenicillin (2 g per day for 6 weeks), tetracycline (0.75 g 4 times a day for 4 weeks or 3 g per day for the first 10 days, then 0.5 g 4 times a day for another 3 weeks), erythromycin (0.3 g 4 times a day for 6 weeks).

-• In case of violation of the immune system - actinolysate subcutaneously or intramuscularly (3 ml 2 times a week for 3 months, at least 20 injections per course).
+• In case of disruption of the immune system, actinolysate is given subcutaneously or intramuscularly (3 ml 2 times a week for 3 months, at least 20 injections per course).

-• With empyema and abscess - surgical intervention (opening, drainage).
+• For empyema and abscess - surgical intervention (opening, drainage).

-The most effective drugs in the treatment of actinomycosis are antibiotics of the tetracycline group, phenoxymethylpenicillin and erythromycin.
-There are no actinomycetes resistant to them to date.
+The most effective drugs in the treatment of actinomycosis are tetracycline antibiotics, phenoxymethylpenicillin and erythromycin.
+There are currently no actinomycetes resistant to them.

 Folk remedies

-It is important to understand that traditional medicine is an auxiliary measure in drug therapy, but not a separate way to get rid of the disease.
-The basis of treatment is antibiotics, they increase the effectiveness and consolidate the result - recipes of traditional medicine, but they can be used only after consulting a doctor.
+It is important to understand that traditional medicine is an auxiliary measure for drug therapy, but not a separate way to get rid of the disease.
+The basis of treatment is antibiotics, which increase the effectiveness and consolidate the result - traditional medicine recipes, but they can only be used after consultation with a doctor.

 • Onion.
-Peel the onion, grind into a gruel, squeeze.
-Lubricate damaged skin areas, use only freshly squeezed juice.
+Peel the onion, grind it into a paste, and squeeze it out.
+Lubricate damaged areas of the skin, use only freshly squeezed juice.

 Garlic.
-Pour 6 cloves of finely chopped garlic with 250 ml of alcohol or vodka, leave for 2-3 days in a cool dark place, then store in the refrigerator, closed.
+Pour 6 cloves of finely chopped garlic into 250 ml of alcohol or vodka, leave for 2-3 days in a cool, dark place, then store in the refrigerator, covered.

-• Lubricate the affected areas or apply compresses diluted with distilled water in a 1: 2 ratio.
+• Lubricate the affected areas or apply compresses, diluting with distilled water in a ratio of 1:2.

 • Eleutherococcus.
 The finished tincture is sold at the pharmacy.
 Take 40 drops 2 times a day, this will increase immunity and speed up the healing process.

 • Eucalyptus.
-Mix 2 tbsp. tablespoons of birch buds, horsetail leaves and eucalyptus, pour 500 ml of boiling water.
-Add lemon balm and St. John's wort if desired, let it brew, strain.
+Mix 2 tbsp. spoons of birch buds, horsetail and eucalyptus leaves, pour 500 ml of boiling water.
+If desired, add lemon balm and St. John's wort, let it brew, strain.
 Drink 60 ml each time after meals.

 Complications of actinomycosis

-The most mild form the disease is considered to be maxillofacial actinomycosis, but even its treatment does not exclude the development of relapses.
-If untreated, complications that can be dangerous to health and life can occur.
-In the event that the fungus affects the internal organs, untimely therapy can lead to serious conditions and death.
-In general, the prognosis for recovery is favorable, in order to avoid complications, you need to be under the supervision of a doctor, follow his recommendations, and take preventive measures.
+Most mild form The disease is considered to be maxillofacial actinomycosis, but even its treatment does not exclude the development of relapses.
+If left untreated, health and life-threatening complications may occur.
+If the fungus affects internal organs, untimely treatment can lead to serious conditions and death.
+In general, the prognosis for recovery is favorable; to avoid complications, you need to be under the supervision of a doctor, follow his recommendations, and take preventive measures.

 Prevention of actinomycosis

-Prevention of actinomycosis does not require much effort, it is enough to lead a healthy lifestyle, give up bad habits, monitor your health and follow simple rules.
-In order not to get sick or to speed up recovery:
+Prevention of actinomycosis does not require much effort; it is enough to lead a healthy lifestyle and refuse bad habits, monitor your health and perform simple rules.
+To prevent getting sick or speed up your recovery:

-• Treat teeth, gastrointestinal tract in a timely manner.
+• Treat your teeth and gastrointestinal tract in a timely manner.

-• Destroy all possible foci of infection as early as possible, carry out sanitation.
+• Destroy all possible foci of infection as early as possible and carry out sanitation.

-• Maintain immunity, avoid hypothermia and too frequent colds.
+• Maintain your immunity, avoid hypothermia and too frequent colds.

 • Get preventive medical examinations.

-With bronchial asthma, chronic enterocolitis, liver cirrhosis, Crohn's disease and other concomitant chronic diseases see your doctor regularly.
-Remember: if actinomycosis of the skin and other organs is not diagnosed in time, if you do not receive medical assistance at the initial stage, the disease can be fatal.
-Irreparable harm to health will cause self-medication, as well as the use of funds
+At bronchial asthma, chronic enterocolitis, liver cirrhosis, Crohn's disease and other related chronic diseases Visit your doctor regularly.
+Remember: if actinomycosis of the skin and other organs is not diagnosed in time, if you do not receive medical care At the initial stage, the disease can be fatal.
+Self-medication, as well as the use of drugs, will cause irreparable harm to health.

-Actinomycosis (another name is radiant-fungal disease) is a chronic pathology, the occurrence of which is provoked by different types of actinomycetes.
-In actinomycosis, the defeat of various organs and tissues consists in the formation of compacted infiltrates, which after a while fester with the appearance of fistulas (pathological passages), as well as a specific lesion of the skin around them.
+Actinomycosis (another name is radiant fungal disease) is a chronic pathology, the occurrence of which is provoked by different types of actinomycetes.
+With actinomycosis, damage to various organs and tissues consists of the formation of compacted infiltrates, which after some time suppurate with the appearance of fistulas (pathological tracts), as well as specific damage to the skin around them.

 Table of contents:

-Most often, actinomycosis is caused by these types of pathogen:
+Most often, actinomycosis is caused by the following types of pathogen:

 • Actinomyces Israeli;